tehlinger/jarjarbinge/README.md

 # jarjarbinge
-Jar jar binge : a tool for measuring quality of experience of services while modifying network characteristics.
+Jarjarbinge : a tool for measuring quality of experience of services while modifying network characteristics.

 Jarjarbinge has three parts, which will run 3 different HTTP servers :